braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_archival.md

 ## Spam blocking

 Braze blocks individual users with over 5 million sessions ("dummy users"), and no longer ingests their SDK events, because they are usually the result of an incorrect integration.
-If you find that this has happened for a legitimate user, please file a ticket with Braze Support.
+If you find that this has happened for a legitimate user, please file a ticket with Braze [support]({{site.baseurl}}/braze_support/).

 To find your dashboard's dummy users, perform the following steps: